-5.4.18 ECOLOGICAL SURVEY
+5.4.19 ECOLOGICAL SURVEY

-An ecological survey will occur in two steps and will include the baseline characterization of existing ecological and biological conditions within and adjacent to the site.
+An ecological survey will occur in two steps that will result in a baseline characterization of existing ecological and biological conditions within and adjacent to the site.
 A desktop assessment will be conducted first to characterize current habitat types, overall quality, and regional/landscape position by evaluating the existing OU-1 and OU-2 data, and best publicly available information at the regional, local, and site-specific scale.
 The desktop assessment will identify the anticipated ecological communities and habitat types, and biota likely to occur within those habitats.
-Potential exposure of ecological receptors to groundwater that is potentially discharging to surface water bodies within and/or adjacent to the site will be the primary emphasis.
-As such, surface water bodies (e.g., streams, rivers, and ponds) and wetlands will be the primary focus of the desktop assessment.
-Biota identified in these areas that may come in contact with surface expressed groundwater (e.g., potentially complete exposure pathway) will be considered potential ecological receptors that may be considered in subsequent phases.

-Following the desktop assessment, an ecological survey of the flora and fauna onsite and near site will be conducted by a biologist.
-The survey will evaluate the findings of the desktop assessment, by reviewing the existing vegetation communities, the nature, location, and extent of aquatic resources described above, and the identification of potential ecological receptors relative to potential exposure to groundwater and/or groundwater/surface water interface.
+Following the desktop assessment, an ecological survey of the flora and fauna onsite and surrounding the site will be conducted by a biologist.
+The survey will build upon the results of the desktop assessment, by verifying the existing vegetation communities; the nature, location, and extent of aquatic resources surrounding the site (focusing on the general area that has the potential to be connected to site-impacted groundwater and/or receives site runoff); and the identification of potential ecological receptors that use these general habitats.
 Data collection will include photographs, field notes, and GPS coordinates delineating notable points or boundaries.
-If subsequent ecological risk assessment (ERA) phases are necessary, and data gaps continue to exist to prevent adequate analysis and risk characterization, additional site-specific information may be obtained through the design and implementation of potential targeted sampling events. (e.g. vegetation surveys, wildlife inventories, characterization of benthic macroinvertebrate assemblages, plant or animal tissue sampling, etc.).
-The pending BRA Work Plan discussed in Section 7.1 will provide additional information and specific details regarding the planned ecological surveys and sampling.
+It is anticipated that a SLERA will need to be completed, and the ecological receptor evaluation will provide the basis for this.
+A work plan for the SLERA will be developed as an addendum to this document after the groundwater and surface water evaluations are completed and potential exposure pathways have been elucidated.
+At present, it is assumed that potential ecological exposure points for OU-3 include: 1) the vadose zone in select areas outside the landfill units and 2) off-site surface water bodies that are hydrologically connected to groundwater or receive surface water runoff that originates within the site.
+Waste disposal units will be excluded from the SLERA.
+Information from OU-1 and OU-2 will be considered in the development of the CSM for the SLERA, and any remaining data gaps will be identified at that time.
+Additional site-specific information may be obtained (as needed) through the design and implementation of potential targeted sampling events (e.g. vegetation surveys, wildlife inventories, characterization of benthic macroinvertebrate assemblages, plant or animal tissue sampling, etc.).
+The SLERA will be used to evaluate the need for the Ecological Risk Assessment (ERA).
 Additional information on the ecological survey is provided Section 3.19 of the FSP.

-5.4.19 SURVEYING AND MAPPING OF THE INVESTIGATION AREAS
+5.4.20 SURVEYING AND MAPPING OF THE INVESTIGATION AREAS

-A site-wide monitoring well survey will be performed after new wells are installed and repairs are completed on existing wells.
-The OU-3 Respondents will develop relevant maps of the area that include topographic information and physical features on and near the site.
+A site-wide monitoring well location and elevation survey will be performed after new wells are installed and repairs are completed on existing wells.
+Staff gauges will also be surveyed for location and elevation data as described in Section 3.4.1 of the FSP.
+The OU-3 Respondents will develop updated maps of the area that include topographic information and physical features on and near the site.
 Aerial photographs will be used along with information gathered during previous investigations to identify physical features of the investigation area.
 Sample locations (wells, piezometers, sample points, etc.) will be surveyed by a State of Missouri licensed land surveyor and the geospatial information will be summarized and provided to the USEPA in specified/acceptable formats.
-The collection and management of geospatial data will be defined in a geospatial data QAPP in accordance with USEPA guidance (USEPA 2003).
+A bathymetric survey of surface water bodies will also be conducted on surface water bodies where staff gauges are proposed and where existing bathymetric data is not already available.
+The collection and management of geospatial data will be in accordance with Section 5.1.2.1.4, 5.3.3, 6.1.4, and 6.2.3 of the QAPP.

-5.4.20 INVESTIGATION DERIVED WASTE
+5.4.21 INVESTIGATION DERIVED WASTE